Former Denver Bronco to attend this year’s Rifle Rendezvous Festival

 May 14

-• 9 a.m.-noon: Rollin’ Rendezvous Skate, Scooter and BMX Contest; event takes place at Rifle Action Park, 200 E. 16th St.
+• 9 a.m. to noon: Rollin’ Rendezvous Skate, Scooter and BMX Contest; event takes place at Rifle Action Park, 200 E. 16th St.

-• 9 a.m.-3 p.m.: Car show taking place in downtown Rifle on Third Street; event includes live performance by Whiskey Stomp, beer garden
+• 9 a.m. to 3 p.m.: Car show taking place in downtown Rifle on Third Street; event includes live performance by Whiskey Stomp, beer garden

 • TBD: Annual Rifle Police Department Bike Rodeo